GSA/wp-digitalgov-i14y-indexer/README.md

-# DigitalGov Search Indexer for WordPress
+# Search.gov Indexer for WordPress

-> The DigitalGov Search indexer allows WordPress administrators to index the posts and pages of their WordPress blog or website with the DigitalGov Search hosted search service.
+> This Search.gov indexer allows WordPress administrators to index the posts and pages of their WordPress blog or website with the Search.gov hosted search service.

 ### Installation